There is a growing need for online learning. Blended learning and online courses are becoming a norm for both campus and professional education.

 The course presents case studies that you will work on as examples of moderator best practices.
 You will create an online artifact to encourage student engagement and receive feedback on the artifact.

-An additional component to online teaching is modifying the course structure and its elements.
-Online teachers have to identify modifications as they are required and create a plan to implement them in order to improve the current course or its future runs.
+An additional component to teaching online is modifying the course structure and its elements for future course runs.
+Moderators have to identify modifications as they are required and create a plan to implement them in order to improve the current course or its future runs.